okta/okta.github.io/_source/_posts/2018-12-13-build-basic-app-spring-boot-jpa.md

 ## Test Your Spring Boot Resource Server

 HTTPie is a great command line utility that makes it easy to run requests against the resource server.
-If you don’t have HTTPie installed, install it using `brew install httpie`.
+If you don't have HTTPie installed, install it using `brew install httpie`.
 Or head over to [their website](https://httpie.org/) and make it happen.
 Or just follow along.

 Make sure your Spring Boot app is running.
 If it isn't, start it using `./gradlew bootRun`.